decentralized-hse/practice/rdx/README.md

 The validity is judged by running your program through:

  1. test cases (inputs/outputs),
- 2. invariants defined through other programs.
+ 2. invariants defined through other programs,
+ 3. fuzz testing of the invariants.

 You can use any programming language from the list: